maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 I now explain each of these grading components in more detail.

-1.	**Homework assignments (50%)**
+1.	**Homework assignments (30%)**

--	There will be five group homework assignments in this course, with the following (suggested) submission deadlines:
+-	There will be six group homework assignments in this course, with the following (suggested) submission deadlines:

-	- HW1: September 19th, 11:59 PM
+	- HW1: September 16th, 11:59 PM
-	- HW2: October 3rd, 11:59 PM
+	- HW2: September 30th, 11:59 PM
-	- HW3: October 17th, 11:59 PM
+	- HW3: October 14th, 11:59 PM
-	- HW4: November 21st, 11:59 PM
+	- HW4: November 4th, 11:59 PM
+	- HW5: November 18th, 11:59 PM
-	- HW5: December 5th, 11:59 PM
+	- HW6: December 2nd, 11:59 PM

 -	Homework assignments have to be completed in groups of 3-4 students.
 The instruction team will provide the assignment for the different groups, and they will change from assignment to assignment.